• Skip to primary navigation

 What you will need:

-• 1 1/2 yd. cotton gauze fabric (I purchased my cotton gauze from Joann’s Fabrics)
+• 1 1/2 yd. cotton gauze fabric (I purchased my cotton gauze from Joann’s Fabrics but Amazon has a lot to choose from as well)

 • thread